AkashBommidi27/Paisabazaar-Customer-Insights-ML/README.md

 Contact
 For questions or collaboration opportunities, reach out to:

+Platform
+Details

+GitHub
-GitHub: AkashBommidi27
+AkashBommidi27

+Email
-Email: [Your Email Address] (please add your email here)
+[Your Email Address] (please add your email here)

 Thank you for exploring this project!
-Your feedback and contributions are welcome.
+Contributions and feedback are welcome.